 You must also provide the related marriage or civil partnership certificate.

-If your name has been changed by deed poll, you must provide deed poll documents.
+If your name has been changed by deed poll or change of name deed, you must provide the relevant documents.

 If your name has been changed but not by deed poll, you must provide evidence of your former or other names e.g. name change documents, prior divorce document or other evidence of a former name.